 The Board reviews the independence of each director annually.
 In determining the independence of our directors, our Board considered Section 303A of the NYSE listing standards and broadly considered the materiality of each director's relationship with us.
-Based upon the foregoing criteria, our Board has determined that the following directors are independent: Mr. Keating, Mr. Klein, Dr. Lee, Mr. Martino, Mr. Tanner and Mr. Tavakoli.
-In making such determination of independence for Mr. Klein under the applicable NYSE independence standards, the Board specifically considered Mr. Klein's current employment with Avenue, previously a substantial stockholder of the Company, which sold all of the remaining shares of the Company's common stock that it held on August 15, 2017.
+Based upon the foregoing criteria, our Board has determined that the following directors are independent: Mr. Keating, Dr. Lee, Mr. Martino, Mr. Tanner and Mr. Tavakoli.